This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Using numbers is not very readable.
-We can use std::holds_alternative to make decisions based on types:
+Using numbers for readability is quite poor.
+We can use std::holds_alternative to check based on type:

 if (std::holds_alternative<std::string>(s)){